Blog: Political impact

 An early milestone in the rise in importance of blogs came in 2002, when many bloggers focused on comments by U.S. Senate Majority Leader Trent Lott.
 Senator Lott, at a party honoring U.S. Senator Strom Thurmond, praised Senator Thurmond by suggesting that the United States would have been better off had Thurmond been elected president.
 Lott's critics saw these comments as tacit approval of racial segregation, a policy advocated by Thurmond's 1948 presidential campaign.
 This view was reinforced by documents and recorded interviews dug up by bloggers.
 (See Josh Marshall's Talking Points Memo.)
 Though Lott's comments were made at a public event attended by the media, no major media organizations reported on his controversial comments until after blogs broke the story.
 Blogging helped to create a political crisis that forced Lott to step down as majority leader.

 Similarly, blogs were among the driving forces behind the "Rathergate" scandal.
-To wit: (television journalist) Dan Rather presented documents (on the CBS show 60 Minutes) that conflicted with accepted accounts of President Bush's military service record.
+Television journalist Dan Rather presented documents on the CBS show 60 Minutes that conflicted with accepted accounts of President Bush's military service record.
 Bloggers declared the documents to be forgeries and presented evidence and arguments in support of that view.
-Consequently, CBS apologized for what it said were inadequate reporting techniques (see Little Green Footballs).
-Many bloggers view this scandal as the advent of blogs' acceptance by the mass media, both as a news source and opinion and as means of applying political pressure.
+Consequently, CBS apologized for what it said were inadequate reporting techniques (see: Little Green Footballs).
 The impact of these stories gave greater credibility to blogs as a medium of news dissemination.
-Though often seen as partisan gossips, bloggers sometimes lead the way in bringing key information to public light, with mainstream media having to follow their lead.
-More often, however, news blogs tend to react to material already published by the mainstream media.
-Meanwhile, an increasing number of experts blogged, making blogs a source of in-depth analysis.

 In Russia, some political bloggers have started to challenge the dominance of official, overwhelmingly pro-government media.
 Bloggers such as Rustem Adagamov and Alexei Navalny have many followers, and the latter's nickname for the ruling United Russia party as the "party of crooks and thieves" has been adopted by anti-regime protesters.
 This led to The Wall Street Journal calling Navalny "the man Vladimir Putin fears most" in March 2012.
+(Navalny died in prison in 2024.)